 What tax incentives encourage energy production from fossil fuels?

-Various tax incentives promote investment in fuel development, potentially diverting capital from investments in other assets with higher pretax yields.
+Subsidizing investment in fossil fuel development diverts capital from investments in other assets with higher pretax yields.
 Several studies have found that the effective marginal tax rate—the extent to which all applicable tax provisions reduce the after-tax return on new investment—is much lower for oil, gas, and coal development than for other assets.
-The Obama administration proposed eliminating these incentives in most of its budgets, but Congress took no action.

 Congressional Budget Office.
 2014.
 “Taxing Capital Income: Effective Marginal Tax Rates Under 2014 Law and Selected Policy Options.”
 Washington, DC: Congressional Budget Office.